JeremyNevill/firework/README.md

 ## Develop Firework

-Nitrous.io and Cloud9 provide great web development environments backed by linux servers:
+We use Nitrous.io and Cloud9 to develop Firework, they provide great web development environments backed by linux servers:

 ### Nitrous.io Web IDE